yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-24-pseudo-inverse.md

 You may be laughing now, SpongeBob, but the joke might be on you after reading this article.
 </div><br/>

-What is the common thread between (least squares) linear regression, 3D hand landmarks localization, 3D facial shape estimation and wrist bone reconstruction from skin surface mesh?
+What is the common thread between (least squares) linear regression, 3D hand-landmarks localization, 3D facial shape estimation, and wrist bone reconstruction from skin surface mesh?

 Yes, these are all topics I worked on and for which blog posts are planned.

 But, more to the point of this article: all these tasks can be reduced to the same mathematical problem, and solved with what is called a *pseudo-inverse*.
 So I figured this is a topic that *might* deserve its own article — partly so that I can point to it from pretty much all future articles on this blog.

-Similarly to the articles on [matrix notation][matrix-notation] and [matrix calculus][matrix-calculus], this post is another bastard child between machine learning and applied math: too basic and not rigorous enough to be fully math, but too generic and foundational to directly be machine learning.
+Similarly to the articles on [matrix notation][matrix-notation] and [matrix calculus][matrix-calculus], this post is another bastard child between machine learning and applied math: too basic and not rigorous enough to be pure math, but too generic and foundational to be purely machine learning.
-Still, this is about a super convenient and ubiquitous tool, that any Machine Learning Legend should have in its toolbox.
+Still, this is about a super convenient and ubiquitous tool, that any Machine Learning Legend should have in their toolbox.

 <!--- While I'm at it, I'll also generalize... -->